Budgie-Games/Black-Jack/README.txt

 Installation:
 Unzip the file in a comfortable directory and make a shortcut off "Black Jack.exe"!

+To Update:
+Replace everything but not the file "bjdata.txt".

 Included in package:
 1: Image Library
 2: Data Library